 As long as you’re getting the right octane level for your vehicle, “you might as well use the gas that’s the cheapest,” William Green, a chemical engineering professor at the Massachusetts Institute of Technology, told the newspaper.

 16. Fresh produce

 Prices for fresh produce vary enormously.
 Local, no-brand fruits and vegetables usually are your best bet.
-They don’t have to travel as far to reach your table, so they stand to be fresher and more flavorful.
+They don’t have to travel as far to reach your table, so they are likely to be fresher and more flavorful.
 Look for them at farmers markets, independent grocers and farm stands.
-Generic produce found at Trader Joe’s and in big-box stores like Costco are often an excellent deal, too.
+Generic produce found at Trader Joe’s and in big-box stores like Costco is often an excellent deal, too.

-Try out generic versions of your favorite cereal — be it flakes, loops, nuggets or O’s.
-The chances are good you’ll find that store brands and off-brands have the same look and taste — for as much as $1 less a box.
+Try out generic versions of your favorite cereal — be that flakes, loops or nuggets.
+The chances are good you’ll find that store brands and off-brands have the same look and taste for as much as $1 less a box.
 What’s not to like?

 Many generic diapers do the job as well as brand-name ones, but at huge savings.
 Of course, not all generic diapers are created equal.
 Test the off-brands for yourself, buying a small package before investing in bulk purchases.

 Is brand-name soda really better-tasting?
 The answer, it turns out, is quite complicated.

 We are not suggesting that all generic cola is as good as its brand-name equivalents.
 But consider this: Repeatedly in taste tests, subjects tell researchers they prefer what they think is a brand-name drink when it’s really a generic.